-You can expect to receive your housing and roommate assignment (along with your mailbox assignment via email) by mid-July.
+You can expect to receive your housing and roommate assignment via email prior to your arrival on campus.
 Before that time, the director of Residential Life considers your residence hall agreement information to match you with someone compatible.
 Most first-years are placed in double rooms.

 As you complete your housing agreement, and once you get your housing assignment, you’ll probably want to learn all there is to know about your new home.
 To see photos and floor plans of your new living space, head over to Residential Life.

 A checklist of items to bring with you can be found:

 You’ll get your campus mailbox number assignment via email in mid-July.
 Your college address format is: